goong-io/goong-map-react/docs/api-reference/layer.md

 ## Properties

-The props provided to this component should be conforming to the [Mapbox layer specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/#layers).
+The props provided to this component should be conforming to the [Goong layer specification](https://docs.goong.io/style-spec/layers/).

 When props change *shallowly*, the component will perform style diffing to update the layer.
 Avoid defining constant objects/arrays inline may help performance.